-- 1. Ensure that appropriate infrastructure assets are acquired, maintained and renewed to meet the needs of current and future stakeholders, at equitable intergenerational cost. - 2.
-Take into account whole of life costs associated with asset ownership when considering proposed capital investment or other infrastructure related expenditure. - Quantify and communicate the true cost of operating, maintaining, renewing and upgradin Deleted: and Quantify and communicate the true cost of operating structure assets, as a basis for setting service level standards and making informed decisions.

-Deleted: enance, renewal, upgrade and new expenditure classificationsaining assets whole of life infrastructure costs.
+- Ensure that appropriate infrastructure assets are acquired, maintained and renewed to meet the needs of current and future stakeholders, at equitable intergenerational cost. - 2.
+Take into account whole of life costs associated with asset ownership when considering proposed capital investment or other infrastructure related expenditure. - 3.
+Quantify and communicate the true cost of operating, and maintaining, renewing and upgrading assetsenance, renewal, upgrade and new expenditure classifications aining assets, as a basis for setting service level standards and making informed decisions on whole of life infrastructure purchase and disposalcosts, maintenance and renewal. - 3.4.
+Consult with key stakeholders to establish agreed service standards that reflect community expectations and willingness / propensity to pay. - 4-5.
+Implement appropriate business practices and procedures to ensure that infrastructure assets are operated, maintained and renewed in accordance with agreed standards, at lowest whole of life cost to the community.